Zilliqa/delegated_staking/README.md

 0x92fbe50544dce63cfdcc88301d7412f0edea024c91ae5d6a04c7cd3819edfc1b9d75d9121080af12e00f054d221f876c
 ```

 If your validator's deposit was lower than the value of your LST balance or staked ZIL then you can claim the difference after the unbonding period as explained in the section about unstaking.
-If your validator's deposit was higher, then it can't leave the staking pool yet.
+If your validator's deposit was higher, then it can't leavePool( the staking pool yet.
 First, its deposit is automatically reduced to the value of your LST balance or staked ZIL and the difference is redistributed among the validators remaining in the staking pool after the unbonding period.
 Note that during the unbonding period the amount to be redistributed is unavailable i.e. unstaking is temporarily limited to amounts less than the sum of all other validators' deposits exceeding the required minimum.

 To complete the leaving of your validator, run the following command as soon as the unbonding period is over:
 ```bash